AashishGpta/TIPSY/README.md

 - tipsy_hltau_tutorial.ipynb : Notebook showing example of fitting streamer around HL Tau using TIPSY

 ## Some known issues:
 - TIPSY assumes that the protostar (center of gravity) is in the spatial center of the cube.
+This can be handled by centering the cube before loading it in TIPSY.
 - Fitting results can be quite sensitive to the given systemic velocity of the source.
+Therefore, some care should be taken when estimating the systemic velocity (e.g., fitting gaussian to just the disk spectra from a non-absropbed tracer).

 _Please inform us if you find some other issues.
 We will try to address them in future updates._